OutSystems/docs-odc/src/eap/building-apps/mobile/app-shield/obfuscate-custom-rules.md

 1. Verify and encode the obfuscation rules to base64 using the OutSystems Obfuscation Helper.
 See: [Obfuscation Helper](#obfuscation-helper)

-1. Add new settings to your mobile app using the Extensibility Configuration field in Service Studio.
+1. Add new settings to your mobile app using the Extensibility Configuration field in ODC Studio.
 See: [Add custom obfuscation rules to your app](#add-custom-obfuscation-rules-to-your-app)

 1. [Generate your app and try it out](#generate-your-app-and-try-it-out)